What are you looking for?

 That being said, companies need to make sure that they are not setting trigger points at an unrealistic level (after all, many short-term absences are genuine) or that they are not inadvertently discriminating against people who have health conditions or disabilities that result in frequent short-term absences.
 Scores need to be assessed very much on a case by case basis, so that the most appropriate and fairest action can be taken.

-• Calculates the Bradford Factor of your employees within a 52-week period.
+• Calculate the Bradford Factor of your employees within a 52-week period.

-• Allows you to view the analytics for any 52 week-period, not just from the current date, when you adjust the reference date.
+• Allow you to view the analytics for any 52 week-period, not just from the current date, when you adjust the reference date.

-• Sends you a notification when an employee reaches the ‘Bradford Factor Threshold’ over a defined period.
+• Send you a notification when an employee reaches the ‘Bradford Factor Threshold’ over a defined period.

 • Takes into account the amount of sickness taken proportionally to the amount that employee works